You have no items in your shopping cart.

 Output Impedance (1/4" Outputs): 500ohms

 Low impedance XLR outputs (if included).

 Balanced Output Specs (When using Balanced Outputs in place of a DI)

 We know the best part about buying a new product is receiving that freshly wrapped package in the mail.
 The worst part however, is the agonising wait of what seems like decades for it to arrive.
 We will always do our best to get your newly purchased product to you in a timely manner.

-All orders are sent via USPS and generally arrives within 1-5 days.
+All orders are sent via USPS and generally ship within 1-5 business days.

 If you don't receive a tracking number from us after purchase, first check your junk folder, then send us an e-mail and we will find it for you!